upworthy

 cheerleading

-Roland Pollard and his 4-year-old daughter Jayden have been doing cheer and tumbling stunts together since Jayden could walk.
+Roland Pollard and his then 4-year-old daughter Jayden have been doing cheer and tumbling stunts together since Jayden could walk.
 When you see videos of their skills, the level of commitment is apparent—as is the supportive relationship this daddy has with his daughter.

 Pollard, a former competitive cheerleader and cheer coach, told In The Know that he didn't expect Jayden to catch on to her flying skills at age 3, but she did.
 He said he never pressures her to perform stunts and that she enjoys it.
 And as a viral video of Jayden almost falling during a stunt shows, excelling at a skill requires good teaching—something Pollard appears to have mastered.